Predicting fluid-structure interaction with graph neural networks: Conclusion

-We presented a quasi-monolithic graph neural network-based framework for data-driven reduced-order modeling of fluid-structure interaction systems.
-Adopting the arbitrary Lagrangian-Eulerian formulation, the proposed framework relies on a multi-layer perceptron for predicting POD coefficients to evolve mesh displacements, and a graph neural network for predicting fluid states from the current system state.
-The framework is applied to the flow around an elastically mounted cylinder at Reynolds number $Re=200$.
-Starting from a given system state, the model can produce accurate predictions of the system state over 150 time steps, and the error only starts to accumulate slowly after that in poorly-resolved regions.
-Accurate fluid and mesh state predictions on a non-uniform mesh, refined near the surface of the cylinder, enable the direct and accurate extraction of lift and drag forces over 200 time steps via the integration of the Cauchy stress tensor on the cylinder surface, which is difficult with existing convolution-based works.
-It should be noted that the framework proposed in this work applies to fluid-structure interaction systems with rigid solid bodies.
-In our future work, we plan to extend the application to fluid-structure interaction systems with deformable elastic structures.
+We presented a rotation equivariant, quasi-monolithic graph neural network-based framework for data-driven reduced-order modeling of fluid-structure interaction systems.
+Adopting the arbitrary Lagrangian-Eulerian formulation, the proposed framework relies on a multi-layer perceptron for predicting low-order complex-valued POD coefficients to evolve mesh displacements, and a hypergraph neural network for predicting fluid states from the current system state.
+The framework is applied to the system of an elastically mounted cylinder in uniform flow, as well as the system of a hyperelastic plate attached to a fixed cylinder in channel flow.
+Starting from the system state at a time step along with a short history of mesh movement over the previous time steps, the framework can produce stable and accurate predictions of the system state, up to at least 2000 future time steps, with some capability to self-correct erroneous predictions.
+Accurate fluid and mesh state predictions on a non-uniform mesh, refined near the solid-fluid interface, enable direct and accurate extraction of lift and drag forces via the integration of the Cauchy stress tensor on the solid surface, which is difficult with existing convolution-based works.
+In our future work, we plan to extend the application to fluid-structure interaction systems with other deformable structures, as well as applications in 3D.